bthate/obot/README.rst

 ::

-    announce                 # announce text to all bots in the fleet. cmds                     # show list of commands.
     cfg                      # show configuraton files.
+    cmds                     # show list of commands.
     ed                       # show running threads.
     find                     # present a list of objects based on prompt input. fleet                    # show bots in the fleet.